Ashwagandha: benefits, dosage, contraindications

 Rheumatism ✪✪✪✪✪

-In patients with osteoarthritis, taking a combined supplement, containing 450 mg of Ashwagandha, 50 mg of Ayurvedic zinc complex, 100 mg of Guggul, and 50 mg of Turmeric, three times a day for 3 months, reduces symptoms of pain and swelling compared to placebo.
+In patients with osteoarthritis, taking a combined supplement containing 450 mg of Ashwagandha, 50 mg of an Ayurvedic zinc complex, 100 mg of Guggul, and 50 mg of Turmeric, three times a day for 3 months, reduces symptoms of pain and swelling compared with placebo.
 However, no radiological improvement was observed.
-Ashwagandha is traditionally used in rheumatic conditions (autoimmune factor included).
+Ashwagandha is traditionally used in rheumatic conditions (including autoimmune factors).

 Posologie